TheImagingSource/tiscamera/doc/pages/logging.md

 Output redirects to files and user specified callbacks are planned but not implemented.

 To enable logging set the environment variable TCAM_LOG.
 The following values are possible:
-OFF
+ OFF   - No logging
-TRACE
+ TRACE - Give as much information as possible.
-DEBUG
+ DEBUG - Information that are potentially useful to understand/debug a problem.
-INFO
+ INFO - Information that may be useful to the user under certain circumstances.
+E.g. Disabling a software feature because the used camera already offers a similar feature.
-WARNING
+ WARNING - Events that might cause problems that are noticeable to the user but do not affect the general streaming capabilities of the camera.
-ERROR
+ ERROR - Events that may cause a stream end and other critical failures.
+The tcamsrc will see these as reasons the end streaming.

 Per default all logging is set to OFF.
 To disable logging unset the environment variable or set it to OFF.